John: Photo credit, Curt Spalding

 Photo How-To |

-feedback specific to John |
+Client feedback |

 I was primarily raised in Warwickshire orphanages where my photographic

 My volunteer work as a Group Leader of a Welsh Young Ornithologists group led me into my initial passion of bird photography via the many species we nursed back to health and

-[Charles] when he’s chatting with you.
+prince - namely Charles - when he’s chatting with you!

 I also did volunteer work for the Nature Conservancy of Wales, and added flora and fauna to my list of photographic interests.